-- reliability and appropriateness of the technical provisions calculation, as well as the lawfulness of the manner in which the insurance premiums and technical provisions are determined and of their amounts - ensure the appropriateness of the actuarial methods applied in the company; - participate in the effective implementation and development of the risk management system, and in the preparation of the risk and solvency assessment; - nature and required return of technical provisions, and the demands set by solvency on the company's risk management and investment activities; - appropriate management of actuarial risks, incl. suitability of the reinsurance system.
+- reliability and appropriateness of the technical provisions calculation, and the manner in which the insurance premiums and technical provisions are determined and the amount's accordance with regulatory requirements; - ensure the appropriateness of the actuarial methods applied in the company; - participate in the effective implementation and development of the risk management system, and preparation of the risk and solvency assessment; - nature and required return of technical provisions, and the demands set by solvency on the company's risk management and investment activities; - appropriate management of actuarial risks, incl. suitability of the reinsurance system.

 Garantia procures its Actuarial Function and Appointed Actuary from an external service provider as an outsourced service.
-In 2016 the service was provided by Kaippio & Kaippio, with actuary SHV Janne Kaippio as the Appointed Actuary.
+In 2017 the service was provided by Kaippio & Kaippio Oy with actuary SHV Janne Kaippio as the appointed actuary.